Granitosaurus/plogbook/README.md

 First time usage
 ===
 1. Create a folder that will be your plogbook.
-2. Cd to that folder and simply execute the program via "python plogbook.py" answer yes when prompted.
+2. Cd to that folder (or use --location <folder location> argument and simply execute the program via "python plogbook" answer yes when prompted.
 3. Write your first plog to finish initiation!
 4. See --help argument and FAQ below for more info.